rkaunismaa/CUDA/README.md

 And once again, I am stunned at how good CoPilot is at generating these comments for me.
 I am going to have to learn how to use it!

+8:29pm Hmm still getting some thrust run time issues, and I don't know why.
+I am going to have to look into this more tomorrow.